zzzprojects/learn-orm/tutorials/sql-server-profiler/run-sql-server-profiler.md

  - You can select whether you need to save the trace results into a table or external file
  - You can also stop the trace at a specific date-time.

-In the **Events Selection** tab, you can select all events that you need to include in the trace, not that you can add some filters.
+In the **Events Selection** tab, you can select all events you need to include in the trace, and you can't add some filters.

 <img src="images/run-sql-server-profiler-5.png" alt="Trace Properties - Events Selection tab">

-If you need only to trace the operations executed in a specific database, then you can add a filter on the database name property.
+If you only need to trace the operations executed in a specific database, then you can add a filter on the database name property.

 Now let's go to the **General** tab again, enter a name in the **Trace name** field, and select **Save to a table** checkbox.
 It will open the **Connect to Server** dialog.